 What you don’t expect to find out is that your eggs are not viable and you won’t be able to conceive a child naturally.
 Or sometimes that, you have fibroids in your uterus.
 The latter won’t be much of a problem because fibroid removal without surgery, i.e a non-surgical method to tackle the same is available.

-If you’re in this situation, it’s time to investigate the egg donor procedure and weigh up your options.
+If you’re in former situation, it’s time to investigate the egg donor procedure and weigh up your options.
 Because the good news is you can now fight infertility head-on and win!
 You can overcome your obstacles to conception and experience the joy (and struggles) of pregnancy.
 The kicking and hiccupping, the day-long nausea!
-All these things are still in your reach.
+All these things are still within your reach.
 They just may look a little different from what you were expecting.

 Hold on to hope

 There are a lot of options open to you, so it’s important to hold on to hope.
 Luckily, we live in an age of advanced medicine.
 So, if you’re not sure if adoption is the right path for you and you’ve tried IVF with your own eggs, you can still conceive using a donor egg.
 But, isn’t that using someone else’s DNA?
 Doesn’t that mean that your child won’t be related to you by blood?
 Technically, yes.
 But any mother will tell you, there’s a lot more that goes into being a parent than just a tiny egg.